The Literacy Cooperative Staff

 Prior to joining The Literacy Cooperative, Laureen was a Social Program Administrator in the Office of Health & Human Services division of Cuyahoga County where she managed a $4.5 million federal grant.
 While at Cuyahoga County, she was Deputy Director of Workforce Development for six years and oversaw the operation of the One-Stop System with responsibilities including evaluating and reviewing service delivery; monitoring compliance to federal and state regulations; providing oversight for regional and multiple partner grant-funded projects; and overseeing program budgets and expenditures with an operating budget of more than $20 million.
 Ms. Atkins also worked for the Center of Career Pathway Development for Cuyahoga Community College’s Workforce and Economic Development Division.
 As Director III, she oversaw and managed the staff of literacy and workplace success skills programs.
 Her private sector work includes 13 years as a consultant and manager with CGI Information Systems and Management Consultants.

 McKenzae serves as the Resource Development Manager.
 Prior to joining The Literacy Cooperative, McKenzae worked at Boys & Girls Clubs of Cleveland as the Development Operations Coordinator and as a Family Advocate at The Centers for Families and Children.
 She is passionate about serving the Cleveland community and advancing the goals of The Literacy Cooperative.
 McKenzae holds a Master’s degree in Non-Profit Administration and a Bachelor’s degree in Theology and Religious Studies from John Carroll University.

-Jason serves as the Office Administrator.
+Jason serves as Project Associate.
 In this role, he manages daily office operations and provides support for The Literacy Cooperative’s various initiatives.
 Prior to joining the Literacy Cooperative, Jason worked in administration, support, and inside sales for the recycling brokerage firm, Creative Green Marketing.
 Moreover, with experience as a tutor and English teacher, he is passionate about expanding literacy and making Cleveland a better place.
 He holds a Bachelor’s degree in Political Science from Syracuse University and a Master’s degree in International Development from Université Grenoble Alpes.